salmon and potato bake

 - a small bunch of dill, finely chopped

-Prepare the salmon – cut the fillets into evenly sized chunks (my rather biggish fillets cut into eight each).
+2. Prepare the salmon – cut the fillets into evenly sized chunks, about bite-sized.
 Butter lightly a gratin dish that will hold the fish and potatoes spread comfortably.
 Put the salmon chunks in and tuck the potatoes amongst them.
 Season everything with salt and pepper and sprinkle with half the dill.

-Mix the mustard with the crème fraiche and dot all over the salmon pieces, avoiding potatoes – those need to be crispy, not saucy, so add a bit of parmesan onto each.
-Put under preheated grill on medium-low and cook for 10 minutes, checking occasionally if not scorching too quickly.
+3. Mix the mustard with the crème fraiche and dot all over the salmon pieces, avoiding potatoes as they need to be crispy, not saucy.
+Place a pinch of parmesan onto each piece of potato.
+Place the dish under preheated grill on medium-low and cook for 10 minutes, checking occasionally if not scorching too quickly.

-That’s it – the salmon will be perfectly cooked through (even a bit too cooked for my liking…).
-Sprinkle with the rest of the dill before serving and you can garnish it with lemon and serve with green salad or ratatouille.
+4. Sprinkle with the rest of the dill before serving and garnish it with lemon.
+Serve with green salad or ratatouille.